 Scholarly Commons Citation

 Hunter, Nan D., "Managed Process, Due Care: Structures of Accountability in Health Care" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1726.
+1726.